lalicker/assetExport/README.md

   Either username and password or client ID and client secret must be provided or the script will not be able to authenticate to your account

-  If you do not provide a top llevel organization UUID, it will be fetched based on the credentials provided
+  If you do not provide a top level organization UUID, it will be fetched based on the credentials provided

   If you do not provide an organization with the --organizationId/-o flag, all assets for the top level organization will be exported